kakaroto/R20Converter/README.md

 ### Linux

-If using Linux, you can run it with `python3 src/R20Converter.py` in a terminal.
+If using Linux, you will need `Python 3.6` or later to use R20Converter.

+You can run it with `python3 src/R20Converter.py` in a terminal.
 Use the --help option to see which options are available to you during conversion.

-Install dependencies : `requests`, `pillow`
+Install dependencies : `requests`, `pillow`, `slugify`

-`pip3 install requests pillow`
+`pip3 install requests pillow slugify`

 If no arguments are provided and the appropriate dependencies are installed, the program will launch in GUI mode.

 Dependencies for the GUI : `pysimplegui`, `pysimpleguiqt` and `pyside2`.

-`pip3 install requests pillow pysimplegui pysimpleguiqt pyside2`
+`pip3 install requests pillow slugify pysimplegui pysimpleguiqt pyside2`

 ## Campaign Conversion